-6.86.9 Roles and Responsibilities
+6.9 Roles and Responsibilities

-6.8.16.9.1 Trustees will:
+- 6.9.1 Trustees will: - Authorize all expenses from their Trustee Office Expense (Form 582A Trustee Expense Claim) budget

-- Authorize all expenses from their Trustee Office Expense (Form 582A Trustee Expense Claim) budget by signing all supporting documents with original signatures; - Stay within budget guidelines (Form 582B Trustee Expense Claim: Budget Guidelines) and expense categories as outlined in the policy and procedure; - Maintain all equipment and furniture supplied by the Board; - Return all Board owned equipment and furniture at the end of term (Form 656A - Employee/Trustee Equipment Checklist). - Ensure all amounts claimed are appropriate properly supported and comply with all policies and procedures for reimbursement. - 6.8.26.9.2 Board staff Governance and Board Services will support Trustees by:

-- Providing support to Trustees for the proper submission and organization of expenses. - Advise Trustees if items submitted for reimbursement are not in compliance with TDSB policies and procedures. - Provide monthly notifications and updates to Trustees on budget status and cell phone or other technology expenses - Provide training and orientation for staff and Trustees at the beginning of each term or as required/requested. - 6.8.36.9.3 Board staff Business Services Department will support Trustees and: - Provide accounting, financial and purchasing support to the Trustees and Trustee Liaison Office. - Provide guidance to Trustees and/or Administrative Liaison staff on Trustee expense policies and procedures and advise them if items submitted are not eligible for reimbursement. - Ensure that amounts reimbursed are properly supported and compliant with relevant policies. - Monitor changes in legislation, Board policies and procedures and ensure that this Procedure is updated as required. - Provide notifications to Trustees on budget status, year-end procedures and assigned cut-off dates. - 6.8.46.9.4 Assistant Comptroller, Administrative Services will: - Manage procurement of office equipment, furniture and other Board assets for the Trustees. - Coordinate return of assets provided to Trustees at the end of the elected term. - 6.8.56.9.5 Board staff, Information Technology Department will: - Provide information technology support to Trustees regarding use of electronic equipment. - 6.8.66.9.6 The Director or Associate Director, Finance and Operations (as Director's designate) will:
+- Stay within budget guidelines (Form 582B Trustee Expense Claim: Budget Guidelines) and expense categories as outlined in the policy and procedure; - Maintain all equipment and furniture supplied by the Board; - Return all Board owned equipment and furniture at the end of term (Form 656A Employee/Trustee Equipment Checklist). - Ensure all amounts claimed are appropriate properly supported and comply with all policies and procedures for reimbursement. - 6.9.2 Board staff Public Engagement will support Trustees by: - Providing support to Trustees for the proper submission and organization of expenses. - Advise Trustees if items submitted for reimbursement are not in compliance with TDSB policies and procedures. - Provide monthly notifications and updates to Trustees on budget status and cell phone or other technology expenses - Provide training and orientation for staff and Trustees at the beginning of each term or as required/requested. - 6.9.3 Board staff Business Services Department will support Trustees and: - Provide accounting, financial and purchasing support to the Trustees and Trustee Liaison Office. - Provide guidance to Trustees and/or Administrative Liaison staff on Trustee expense policies and procedures and advise them if items submitted are not eligible for reimbursement. - Ensure that amounts reimbursed are properly supported and compliant with relevant policies. - Monitor changes in legislation, Board policies and procedures and ensure that this Procedure is updated as required. - Provide notifications to Trustees on budget status, year-end procedures and assigned cut-off dates. - 6.9.4 Assistant Comptroller, Administrative Services will:

-- Review and approve eligible Trustee expenses for reimbursement. - Decline payment or reimbursement to ineligible expenses or expenses that do not relate to the role of a Trustee or business of the Board.
+- Manage procurement of office equipment, furniture and other Board assets for the Trustees. - Coordinate return of assets provided to Trustees at the end of the elected term. - 6.9.5 Board staff ,Information Technology Department will: - Provide information technology support to Trustees regarding use of electronic equipment. - 6.9.6 The Director or Associate Director, Finance and Business Operationsand Service Excellence (as Director's designate) will: - Review and approve eligible Trustee expenses for reimbursement. - Decline payment or reimbursement to ineligible expenses or expenses that do not relate to the role of a Trustee or business of the Board.
 Decline payment or reimbursement of submitted expenses that are not compliant with TDSB policies and procedures.